treeverse/lakeFS/docs/using/emr.md

 --conf,spark.hadoop.fs.s3a.endpoint=https://s3.lakefs.example.com,\
 s3a://<lakefs-repo>/<lakefs-branch>/path/to/jar]"
 ```

-The Spark job reads and writes will be directed to the lakeFS instance, using the [s3 gateway](../architecture.md#S3 Gateway).

 The Spark context in the running job will already be initialized to use the provided lakeFS configuration.
 There's no need to repeat the configuration steps mentioned in [Using lakeFS with Spark](spark.md#Configuration)